Lifespan of drain trap

 Plumbing

-The answer to 'lifespan of drain trap' is that a properly installed and maintained drain trap can last for many years, often 10-15 years or more.
-Drain traps are an essential plumbing component that prevent sewer gases from entering the home and also catch debris that could clog pipes.
-They are designed to be durable and withstand the regular flow of water and waste through the system.
+The answer to 'lifespan of drain trap' is that a properly installed and maintained drain trap can last for many years, typically 10-20 years or more.
+Drain traps are an essential part of a home's plumbing system, creating a water seal that prevents sewer gases from entering the home.
+They are designed to be durable and long-lasting, but their lifespan can be affected by factors like water quality, usage, and proper maintenance.

 Frequently Asked Questions